thomasebsmith/private-mode/README.md

 Note that the first two settings are reset to false and 2 respectively and JavaScript is no longer injected when Private Mode is disabled.

+Private Mode is not yet available on addons.mozilla.org.
+To use it, enable developer mode and load the add-on manually in about:debugging.